dominikjung42/BusinessAnalytics/README.md

 # Course Material for 'Business Analytics and Decision Support Systems with R'
 Hello!

 Thanks for your interest in my work and the topic 'Business Analytics'.
 In this repository you find my teaching and course material for the course 'Business Analytics and Decision Support Systems with R'.
 Over the last years I have taught this course (or parts of it) at various universities and business schools such as Darmstadt University of Technology, or Karlsruhe Institute of Technology (KIT), or the HECTOR School of Engineering & Managementsupport.
-I try continously to improve and update the material - so if you have any complaints, wishes, ideas or questions please feel free to contact me.
+I try continuously to improve and update the material - so if you have any complaints, wishes, ideas or questions please feel free to contact me.

 The course itself, is organised in the following units: